 The results of the correlation test showed that the three variables, namely happiness in the workplace, work-family balance, and work engagement have a significant correlation.
 Based on existing data, it is known that the work-family balance variable has a correlation coefficient of 0.744 on happiness in the workplace, meaning that the work-family balance variable has a significant relationship with happiness in the workplace.
 Then, the work engagement variable has a correlation coefficient of 0.719 to happiness in the workplace.
 This means that the work engagement variable has a significant relationship with happiness in the workplace.
-The workplace is not provide the workplace.
 The results of the correlation test for happiness in the workplace, work-family balance, and work engagement can be seen in Table 5.

-Correlation Test Results
+Table 5Correlation Test Results